Facebook-backed cryptocurrency Libra rebranded as Diem in quest for regulatory approval

 Diem, which means “day” in Latin, now aims to initially launch a single dollar-backed digital coin, he added.

-He declined to comment on timing for the launch, which the Financial Times reported last week could be as early as January, saying only that it would only go ahead after approval by the Swiss markets watchdog.
+He declined to comment on timing for the launch, which the Financial Times reported last week could be as early as January.
+Levey said only that the launch would only go ahead after approval by the Swiss market watchdog.

-“They are a critically-important member of the association,” said Levey of Facebook’s continuing involvement.
+“They are a critically important member of the association,” Levey said of Facebook’s continuing involvement.

 “We are not trying to cut all ties, by any stretch.
 It (the name change) is to signify that the association is operating autonomously and independently,” he added.

-Diem aims to set itself apart from others by its focus on aspects of concern to regulators and western governments, including sanction controls and financial crime, Levey said.
+Diem aims to set itself apart with its focus on aspects of concern to regulators and Western governments, including sanction controls and financial crime, Levey said.

-The project has said it would develop policies on anti-money laundering, terrorist financing and sanctions compliance and has ditched earlier plans to allow anyone to join its network.
+The group behind Diem has said they would develop policies for sanctions compliance and to fight money laundering and terrorist financing.
+They added that the project has ditched earlier plans to allow anyone to join its network.

-(Reporting by Anna Irrera and Tom Wilson in London; Editing by Alexander Smith)
+(Reporting by Anna Irrera and Tom Wilson in London.
+Editing by Alexander Smith.)